rsbohn/heck/README.md

 DISCLAIMER:

-This is nothing to do with Ben Heckendorf.
+This is nothing to do with Ben Heckendorn.
 It's more of an "Oh heck I may as well get it started." project.